SimonJF/monitored-session-erlang/notes/failure.md

         back in the wrong place.
   * Kill the conversation.
   * Delegate to another actor which can decide what to do at this point.

+## When is it safe to re-populate a role?
+This is an important question.
+Let us consider, abstractly, the state of an actor prior to handling a message:

+  * A queue of (checked) messages to be processed
+  * A monitor consistent with the queue of checked messages
+  * User actor state
+  * (Proposed) per-conversation-role state

+We can treat user actor state as orthogonal.
+If the user wants to share state between actors, then they should replace it in the standard Erlang ways (think reloading from error kernels, etc).
+Conversation-role state needs to be preserved, however.

+Now, we must consider the points at which a process may die.
+  * **Case 1** When not handling a message, for example due to a node going offline, or a one_for_all restart by a supervisor
+  * **Case 2** During the handling of a message, prior to any messages being sent
+  * **Case 3** During the handling of a message, after sending other messages

+Now, how do we handle each case?

+### Case 1 (Not during handler)
+This is the simplest case.
+If something is idle, it is not in the middle of processing any messages (and, most likely, won't have any in its queue either).

+In this case, we can simply "switch out" the actor -- we invite something else to fulfil the role, and resend the messages in the queue (but 99.999% of the time there won't be any).

+### Case 2 (During handler, nothing sent yet)
+The second case isn't too much worse.
+In this case, we will need to migrate the monitor, and re-send the messsage which was previously sent in order to re-trigger the handler, as well as any queued messages.

+### Case 3 (During handler, some messages sent)
+This is a lot more difficult, because it essentially means that control must resume from the point at which the last message was sent.

+I'm in two minds about this.
+One the one hand, we could just say that this is unrecoverable, and abort the conversation.

+On the other, we'd have to consider how to proceed.
+Of course, the monitor state will be at the correct point, guaranteeing session fidelity, but we need to ensure we'd come back in (at a sub-handler level) at the correct place.
+This is Hard To Do.

+For now, I think I'm going to say that we'll count this as un-recoverable, at least until we have the basic infrastructure set up.

+## Implementation

+So, I'm going to treat this bit as a to-do list-y thing.

+We need some way of keeping track of the state of a role in a session.

+State ::= Idle | HandlerStarted | MessageSent

+Idle: Either no handlers have run, or a handler has successfully run and saved all state, etc.

+HandlerStarted: The handler is "in action" (tell me if for some reason you're reading this and you get the joke, and I'll buy you a pint), but hasn't yet sent a message.

+MessageSent: The handler is "in action", but a message has been sent, meaning that the monitor has advanced.

+We need to keep track of *all messages which have been processed by the monitor but not yet processed by the actor*.
+We queue messages when they have been processed by the monitor, and dequeue them when they have been completely processed by the handler.
+I want to say to keep this on the role\_monitor, but it might be necessary to keep it on a separate process bidirectionally linked to the monitor.
+We'll see.

+Todo tomorrow:
+  * Extend role\_monitors with role state
+  * Modify callbacks in ssa\_gen\_server to save role state
+  * Recording and detection of state within the handler (ie Idle / HS / MS)
+  * (Possibly, if time?) work on first pass of implementing this.